Hardwick gardens - a plentiful paradise

 Damsons, plum and greengage ripen to feed wasps and hornets, later butterflies.
 They’ll be carefully picked and for sale in the shop.
 Blossoms of apples, pears and crab apples surviving any late spring frosts and long periods of dry weather follow the neighbouring stone fruits, which are swelling and ripening into early autumn.

 Beetroot for chocolate cake, early potatoes and tomatoes in salads, sweetcorn for summer BBQ’s, runner beans and dwarf beans, table marrows and courgettes, and cucumbers from the greenhouse are all grown and freshly picked by Hardwick gardeners for the restaurant too.
 The garden and catering team have certainly chosen their plants carefully for taste this year.
+You'll also find peas, chillies and aubergines ripening, and the pumpkins and squash coming along nicely for harvesting towards the end of the summer and early autumn.

 Relax and enjoy the summer gardens